MisterTea/EternalTerminal/external_imported/Catch2/docs/usage-tips.md

 shards](command-line.md#test-sharding).
 This can be used by any test runner to run batches of tests in parallel.
-Do note that when selecting on the number of shards, you should have more shards than there are cores, to avoid issues with long running tests getting accidentally grouped in the same shard, and causing long-tailed execution time.
+Do note that when selecting on the number of shards, you should have more shards than there are cores, to avoid issues with long-running tests getting accidentally grouped in the same shard, and causing long-tailed execution time.

 **Note that naively composing sharding and random ordering of tests will break.**